 Years ago, while waiting to adopt, I recall dreading the week leading up to Mother’s Day.
 The day that reminded me of my losses and, in my mind, my failures as a woman.
 It was a day that I just wanted to put my head under my pillow and sleep away.
 This all changed when I adopted our son.
 But I remember how it felt before.

-For many of us there is a hurting around Mother’s Day.
+For many of us, there is a hurting around Mother’s Day.
 We want so badly to hold our baby and to respond with a “Thank you” when wished Happy Mother’s Day at church.
 Instead, for years I had to decline the flower and say, “Oh, I am not a mother.”
 It hurts now, so many years later, just to write these words.
 Becoming a mother was so very important to me, and I know it is important to you.
 We just want to be mommies.

-What I have learned in working in adoption is that God has the perfect child for you, the perfect timing, and, when we trust Him and put our burden on Him, he will carry us through this difficult time of waiting and wanting.
+What I have learned in working in adoption is that God has the perfect child for you, the perfect timing, and when we trust Him and put our burden on Him, He will carry us through this difficult time of waiting and wanting.

-I remember while I was waiting for my first adoption, all I saw were others with babies or with pregnant.
+I remember while I was waiting for my first adoption, all I saw were others with babies or with pregnant bellies.
 I didn’t know why I didn’t have a baby of my own.
 I ached for one to call me mommy.
 I wondered why everyone else had a baby or was able to adopt but we were still waiting.
 “What was I doing wrong?”
 I would wonder.

 I also know that the pain we went through in our adoption was part of the plan God had for me to help others later, through Lifetime Adoption.
-It was all in His plan for our lives and has helped so many others adopt because of it.
+It was all in His plan for our lives, and has helped so many others adopt because of it.

 Many people have asked what helped me during the wait?
 What helped me stay faithful, put aside comparisons to others, and complete my adoption with joy in the journey?
 One answer, God.
 I spent time daily in His word, pursuing Him, praying for His peace and power.
 I worked one hour each day on my adoption, then put it away.
 I lived each day joyfully – yes, I had my moments that were not joyful, but I never lost hope or confidence that if God brought me this far, He would be faithful.

-Are you spending time in His Word while you faithfully work on your adoption journey each day?
-If not, rededicate your adoption to Him today and start anew.
+Rededicate your adoption to Him today and start anew.
 Daily time spent with Him will help you and give you comfort.
 God has the answers to all of our needs.

 Trusts in the Lord with all your heart and lean not on your own understanding; in all your ways acknowledge Him, and He will make your paths straight.
-Prov 3:5-6

 Founder of Lifetime Adoption, adoptive mom, adoption expert, and Certified Open Adoption Practitioner (C.O.A.P).